Maalshekto/kubeform/README.md

     -   Installs Docker and configures containerd.
     -   Enables IP forwarding and configures necessary kernel modules.
     -   Installs Kubernetes components (`kubelet`, `kubeadm`, `kubectl`).
-    -   Joins the Kubernetes cluster using the join command provided by the master node.
+    -   Joins the Kubernetes cluster using the join command provided by the controlplane node.
     -   Restarts Docker and kubelet to ensure proper operation.

 ## Accessing the Machines